28 October 2016

 The team examined the impact of ‘lean’ and ‘green’ offices on staff’s perceptions of air quality, concentration, and workplace satisfaction, and monitored productivity levels over subsequent months in two large commercial offices in the UK and The Netherlands.

-Lead researcher Marlon Nieuwenhuis, from Cardiff University’s School of Psychology, said: «Our research suggests that investing in landscaping the office with plants will pay off through an increase in office workers’ quality of life and productivity.
+Lead researcher Marlon Nieuwenhuis, from Cardiff University’s School of Psychology, said: «Our research suggests that investing in landscaping the office with plants will pay off through an prestigesquare7increase in office workers’ quality of life and productivity.

 «Although previous laboratory research pointed in this direction, our research is, to our knowledge, the first to examine this in real offices, showing benefits over the long term.
 It directly challenges the widely accepted business philosophy that a lean office with clean desks is more productive.»